reframe-hpc/reframe/docs/tutorial.rst

             }
         }

-The :attr:`reference` test variable is a multi-level dictionary that defines the expected performance for each of the test's performance variables on all supported systems.
+The :attr:`reference` test variable is a multi-level dictionary that defines the expected performance for each of the test's performance variables on all supported systems (here, ``generic``) and partitions (here, ``default``).
+We explain more about this pre-defined system later in :ref:`systems-and-environments`.
 It is not necessary that all performance variables and all systems have a reference.
 If a reference value is not found, then the obtained performance will be logged, but no performance validation will be performed.
 The reference value is essentially a three or four element tuple of the form: ``(target_perf, lower_thres, upper_thres, unit)``.
 The ``unit`` is optional as it is already defined in the :func:`@performance_function <reframe.core.builtins.performance_function>` definitions.